LilJoshi/Math/README.md

 # Math
-\nNeed to add stuff to numbertheory, very empty \n
+Need to add stuff to numbertheory, very empty